HamzaAbouJaib/MovieVault/README.md

 - Axios

 ## Features

 - Browse a list of upcoming and trending movies/tv shows.
 - Search for specific movies/tv shows using keywords.
 - View detailed information about each movie/tv show, such as title, release date, rating, cast and synopsis.
+- Save favourite movies, tv shows or cast for easy access.

 ## Prerequisites

 Before using the app, make sure you have the following installed on your development machine:

 - Node.js (https://nodejs.org)
 - Expo CLI (Install using npm install -g expo-cli)

 ## Usage

 1. Clone the repository to your local machine:
    ```bash
    git clone https://github.com/HamzaAbouJaib/MovieVault.git
    cd movie-app